 ShipBob provides merchants with standard packaging materials (free and plain, without our logo).
 Alternatively, you can provide us with custom packaging materials to use.
 Our merchant dashboard makes it easy for you to indicate your packaging requirements at the SKU level.

-Whether your items are fragile, need bubble wrap, are ship-ready (with no additional packaging needed, just a label), have their own branded boxes, require inserts, or need other custom materials, we not only accommodate your needs but make it easy to set and update.
+Whether your items are fragile, are ship-ready (with no additional packaging needed, just a label), have their own branded boxes, require inserts, or need other custom materials, we not only accommodate your needs but make it easy to set and update.

 Algorithm and automation